 As we have discussed earlier, the chart requires respondents to agree or disagree with a particular subject at various levels.

-And so, we need to learn how to analyze a 5-point Likert scale.
+And so, we need to learn how to analyze 5-point confidence scale data.

-Take a look at this 5-Point Likert scale data example below.
+Take a look at this 5-point confidence scale data example below.

 Strongly disagree | 1 |